Blog freshness: Research notes liveLatest update: May 2026Telemetry mode: Public-safe live stripAI tools: Self-hosted demos live

 ↳ Internal Docker container

-Each app is accessible via a subdomain thanks to NPM + wildcard DNS setup via Cloudflare.
+Each app is accessible via a subdomain thanks to NPM + wildcard DNS setup via Porkbun DDNS, with local DNS resolution handled by dnsmasq pointing to the LAN IP (10.0.0.101).

 πŸ“ˆ Monitoring & Maintenance